akalongman/php-geopayment/README.md

 ```

-**Important:** If your .configfile file is under server document_root, you must deny access to that file via http.
+**Important:** If your .config file is under server document_root, you must deny access to that file via http.

 Apache